Strategic Management

 Human Resource:

 The human resource function of a company ensures that the company has the right mix of skilled people to perform its value creation activities effectively.
-The job of human resource department of ACME ensures that people at functional level and business level are adequately trained, motivated and compensated to perform their value creation tasks.
+The job of human resource department of Square ensures that people at functional level and business level are adequately trained, motivated and compensated to perform their value creation tasks.
 Human resource is the core resource or competency that is very hard for competitors to imitate.
-So, special focus in always on the employees of ACME and their pros and cons of human resource management are identified.
+So, special focus in always on the employees of Square and their pros and cons of human resource management are identified.

 The department of marketing and sales has lot of reward and incentives for exceptional performance in individual level, team level and department level.
 They have a performance appraisal system that continuously monitors the performance of employees at different level.
 They have bonus system for over time or extra work hours.
 They have immediate reward system for exciting new ideas that can help the growth of the company in any sector.
 They have cash reward system where the team receives a cash amount based on their performance of meeting targets and going beyond it.